apache/iotdb/docs/UserGuide/Operators-Functions/Data-Repairing.md

 **Parameters:**

-+ `method`: The decomposition method used to repair, which is 'Classical' or 'Improved'.
++ `decomposition`: The decomposition method used to repair, which is 'classical' or 'error-tolerant'.
 By default, classical decomposition is used.
-+ `period`: It is the period of  the time series.
++ `period`: The period of  the time series.
+It is a positive integer.
-+ `k`: It is the range threshold of residual term, which limits the degree to which the residual term is off-center.
++ `k`: The deviation number.
+It is a positive number.
 By default, it is 9.
-+ `max_iter`: It is the maximum number of iterations for the algorithm.
++ `max_iter`: The maximum number of iterations for the algorithm.
 By default, it is 10.

 **Output Series:** Output a single series.
 The type is the same as the input.
 This series is the input after repairing.